Sahib

 Sahib or Saheb (/ˈsɑːhɪb/) is a term of address originating from Arabic (صاحب).
-As a loanword, Sahib has passed into several languages, including Persian, Kurdish, Turkish, Azerbaijani, Kazakh, Uzbek, Turkmen, Tajik, Crimean Tatar, Urdu, Hindi, Punjabi, Pashto, Bengali, Gujarati, Marathi, Rohingya and Somali.
+As a loanword, Sahib has passed into several languages, including Persian, Kurdish, Turkish, Azerbaijani, Kazakh, Uzbek, Turkmen, Tajik, Crimean Tatar, Hindustani (Hindi-Urdu), Punjabi, Pashto, Bengali, Gujarati, Marathi, Rohingya and Somali.
 During medieval times, it was used either as an official title or an honorific.
 Now, in South and Central Asia, it is almost exclusively used to give respect to someone higher or lower.
 The honorific has largely been replaced with sir.
 In the Tibeto-Burman language of Mizo, it is shortened as sâp, referring to people of European descent.

 Derived non-ruling princes' titles

 Sahibzada

 Sahibzada is a princely style or title equivalent to, or referring to a young prince.
 This derivation using the Persian suffix -zada(h), literally 'born from' (or further male/female descendant; compare Shahzada) a Sahib, was also (part of) the formal style for some princes of the blood of Hindu and Muslim dynasties in the Indian sub-continent, e.g.: